ihealthcareltd/ihealthcareltd/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on automation in Healthcare
+- 🌱 I’m currently learning AI
+- 👯 I’m looking to collaborate on AI automation and conversational AI
+- 😄 Pronouns: He/His

 <!--
 **ihealthcareltd/ihealthcareltd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.